valkey-io/valkey-rfc/ValkeyJSON.md

 JSON.CLEAR <key> <path>
 ```

-* key - required, Redis key of document type.
+* key - required, JSON key.
 * path - optional, a JSON path.
-Defaults to the root path if not provided
+Defaults to the root path if not provided.

 ##### Return